No results found

 Currently, ChromeXt supports almost all Tampermonkey APIs:

-1. @name (colons and backslashes not allowed), @namespace (backslashes not allowed), @description and so on
+1. @name (colons not allowed), @namespace, @description and so on

-2. @match (must present and conform to the Chrome Standard)
+2. @match (conform to the Chrome Standard, supports regular expressions)

 3. @include = @match, @exclude